 The first step in the cabinet refacing process is attaching a clean plywood piece to the exposed cabinet sides.
 After sanding and cleaning the sides, use carpenters’ glue to attach the precisely trimmed plywood pieces.
 Use finish nails to secure the plywood, sink the heads of the nails, and fill the holes using wood filler.

 The next step is to apply the veneer of your choice.
 The guiding principle at this stage is to make the right measurements.
 You also need to move slowly as you make the applications.
 Start by measuring the vertical frame (stiles) and then measure the horizontal frame (rails).
-You can then use a utility knife and straightedge to cut your veneers into strips that are two inches longer and a half an inch wider than each rail and stile.
+You can then use a utility knife and straightedge to cut your veneers into strips that are two inches long and half an inch wider than each rail and stile.
 Cut the veneers in such a way that the wood grains will run lengthwise all the time.
-Hold the veneer strips up to the style and align it well so that it can overlap all the edges.
+Hold the veneer strips up to the style and align them well so that they can overlap all the edges.
 You can then peel off the self-stick backing and then place your veneer into the right place as you work down the stile slowly.
-Use a wood block or any other flat, hard object to smooth the veneer so as to get rid of any air bubbles.
+Use a woodblock or any other flat, hard object to smooth the veneer so as to get rid of any air bubbles.